You are using an outdated browser. Please upgrade your browser to improve your experience.

 For poster proposals: Please submit an abstract as described in individual papers

-Notifications of early acceptance will be provided by November 10, 2018 to ensure enough time for travel arrangements.
+Notifications of acceptance will be provided by January 30, 2019.
 Please note that summers are high season in Alaska and the earlier you make your arrangements more affordable they will be.
-Second round of (final) submissions are due on Jan 6, 2019, with final acceptances sent out on Jan 30, 2019.
-Attendees are expected to register by March 30, 2019.
+Registration rates will increase after March 30, 2019.
 For inclusion on the final program, at least one author from each submission must be registered as an attendee.
 Multiple submissions from an author are allowed.
+This year we will allow remote presentations by presenters who cannot attend the conference in person.

 Please direct questions to firstname.lastname@example.org.